Performance

 - Fit into an existing Kafka + ClickHouse setup

-This benchmark provides concrete numbers for how GlassFlow performs and scales under those conditions.
+This benchmark provides concrete numbers for how GlassFlow scales horizontally within a single pipeline by increasing the number of component replicas.

 Summary at a glance